yearn/yearn-devdocs/docs/getting-started/products/ylockers/ycrv/ycrv-guide.md

 ### 1. Stake

 First, you'll need some yCRV.
-You can mint or buy yCRV with CRV via the zapper on the "Get yCRV" tab.
+You can mint or buy yCRV with CRV via the zapper on the [Get yCRV](#4-get-ycrv) tab.
 Alternatively, yCRV can be purchased directly through the following platforms:

 * [Curve Finance](https://curve.fi/#/ethereum/swap?from=0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee&to=0xfcc5c47be19d06bf83eb04298b026f81069ff65b) - The primary liquidity source for yCRV
 * [CowSwap](https://swap.cow.fi/#/1/swap/ETH/YCRV) - DEX aggregators like CowSwap should also work well